mpfi-dsp/GoldInAndOut/README.md

         ]
 }
 ```
-4) Finally, in the `workflow.py` file, in the section labeled `ADD NEW WORKFLOWS HERE`, add an elif statement for your workflow that reads like the following:
+4) Finally, in the `threads.py` file, in the section labeled `ADD NEW WORKFLOWS HERE`, add an `elif` statement for your workflow that reads like the following:

 ```python
  if workflow["type"] == Workflow.NND: